heistp/irtt/README.md

 - Memory footprint tends to be significantly lower than with some interpreted languages
 - It's easy to support a broad array of hardware and OS combinations

+### Known Issues

+- Windows is unable to set DSCP values.
+- The server doesn't run well on 32-bit Windows platforms.
+When connecting with a client, you may see `Terminated due to receive error...`.
+To work around this, disable dual timestamps from the client by including `-ts midpoint`.
+  This appears to be a bug in either Go's 32-bit compiler or runtime for Windows.

 ## Getting Started